 Does Luis Castillo’s call-up signal a new phase in the Reds rebuilding process?

 Maybe.
 The front office deserves credit for putting a 24-year-old Double-A pitcher on the mound instead of another weary, washed up veteran.
-The Doug Fisters and Tim Lincecums of the world are out there floating in the netherworld of unsigned pitchers.
+The Doug Fisters and Tim Lincecums are still free-floating in the netherworld of unsigned pitchers.
 It must have been tempting, before the last two weeks, to consider bringing on a well-worn arm.
 Sure, the team already had a couple too many of those in their rotation, but Dick Williams could have made it one pitcher worse and he didn’t.

 Losing eleven out of twelve has a way of clarifying the landscape, particularly the horizon.
 Two weeks ago, the Reds were fresh off a glorious 4-game sweep of the Cardinals, one game below .500 and two out of first place.
-But any flicker of hope fans or the front office might have harbored was extinguished by the tidal wave of losses.
-If anyone did take their eye off the rebuilding ball, the horrors of the last 14 days should produce the needed focus.
+But any flicker of hope fans or the front office might have harbored was extinguished by a tidal wave of losses.
+If anyone had taken their eye off the rebuilding ball, the horrors of the last 14 days should produce the needed focus.

 So let’s not exaggerate the on-field importance of tonight’s start.
 Full-on expectation tempering is recommended.
 One appearance won’t be a reliable indicator of how Luis Castillo will perform as a major league starter.
 Amplified nerves, the lack of familiarity with batters and they with him, are all one-off factors.
 And the Reds have upped the degree of difficulty for Castillo’s major league debut.
 Not only is it on the road, but Dusty Baker’s offense leads the NL in average, power and runs scored.
 Castillo’s mound opponent will be Stephen Strasburg, one of the top ten pitchers in baseball.